Azure-Samples/openai-chat-vision-quickstart/README.md

 ### Resources

+* [Get started with multimodal vision chat apps using Azure OpenAI](https://learn.microsoft.com/azure/developer/ai/get-started-app-chat-vision?tabs=github-codespaces): The Microsoft Learn Quickstart article for this sample, walks through both deployment and the relevant code for working with images in chat.

 * [OpenAI Chat Application Quickstart](https://github.com/Azure-Samples/openai-chat-app-quickstart): Similar to this project, but without the vision and image uploads.
 * [OpenAI Chat Application with Microsoft Entra Authentication - MSAL SDK](https://github.com/Azure-Samples/openai-chat-app-entra-auth-local): Similar to this project, but adds user authentication with Microsoft Entra using the Microsoft Graph SDK and built-in authentication feature of Azure Container Apps.
 * [OpenAI Chat Application with Microsoft Entra Authentication - Built-in Auth](https://github.com/Azure-Samples/openai-chat-app-entra-auth-local): Similar to this project, but adds user authentication with Microsoft Entra using the Microsoft Graph SDK and MSAL SDK.